AdobeDocs/workfront.en/help/workfront-basics/using-home/using-the-home-area/display-items-in-home-work-list.md

 >[!NOTE]
 >
-><!-->
-><span data-mc-conditions="QuicksilverOrClassic.Quicksilver">The default sorting is ascending. </span>>
->-->
->`The default sorting is ascending.`.
-If you change the sorting to >
-><!-->
-><span data-mc-conditions="QuicksilverOrClassic.Quicksilver">descending</span>>
->-->
->`descending` , the selected sorting options are stored in the browser.
+>The default sorting is ascending..
+If you change the sorting to descending , the selected sorting options are stored in the browser.
 If you consistently use the same browser on the same computer (and do not clear the site data) the sorting does not change, but if you switch browsers or computers then the sorting changes to the default sorting.

 ## View late items

-*Adobe Workfront* uses the following dates to determine if work requests are late:
+`Adobe Workfront` uses the following dates to determine if work requests are late:

 * `Tasks`: Planned Completion Date
 * `Issues`: Planned Completion Date